 What can be more fulfilling than the joy and love we feel when a child comes to us and says, “Look what I did!”
 “Good job!” bursts from us.
 And yet….We may have become addicted to saying “Good job,” and our addiction is negatively influencing children.
 Instead of doing better, “Good job” leads to doing a bad job.
 We can develop an alternative practice – expressing gratitude.

-- Integrating Art Across the Curriculum, Maggie Watson
+- Art - The Forgotten Key, Maggie Watson

 - Engineering and Montessori, Laura Rasmussen